 Transfers

-See also Flows without processes in the Core, How resources relate to transfers, and a lot of the Transfer and exchange examples.
+See also Flows without processes in the Core, How resources relate to transfers, and the Transfer and exchange examples.

 Transfer concepts